atsushieno/aap-core/native/juce/README.md

 ## Porting other JUCE-based audio plugins

-Here are the porting steps that we had:
+Here are the porting steps that we had.
+Note that this applies only to samples built under this `samples` directory:

 - Run Projucer and open the project `.jucer` file.
 - open project settings and ensure to build at least one plugin format (`Standalone` works)